iTwin/viewer-components-react/packages/imodel-select/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The imodel-select-react provides React components to select an iModel or a project on iModelHub.
+The imodel-select-react provides React components to select an iModel or a Project on iModelHub.

 ## Sample deployments